Quodatum/basex-node/README.md

 	@quodatum/basex@1.0.0 ./node_modules/@quodatum/basex
 ```

 Once BaseX is installed and the BaseX server is running, test it.
+The examples here expect
+1. To be run from the git repo `examples\ folder.
+2. A BaseX server running on localhost:1984, with user "admin" and password "admin".

 ```bash
 	$ cd examples/